uciMetropolitanFutures/churning/README.md

 # An R shiny app for UCI's Metropolitan Futures Initiative

 # Consists of ui.R, server.R, ZIP_centroids.csv, a shapefile, a css, and possibly additional data

+# This application is currently hosted at:
+# shiny.datascience.uci.edu/uciMetropolitanFutures/churning